 We keep the classes small, with 4 to 6 anglers in each class.
 This is to ensure that every student in our introductory fly fishing lessons gets the personal attention needed to learn the skills and knowledge necessary to catch trout on a fly rod.
-The class is composed of 2 sessions: a 3 hour Thursday evening class at our shop in Evergreen, and the following Saturday is spent on the river with your instructor.
+The class is composed of 2 sessions: a 3 hour Thursday evening class at our shop in Evergreen, and the following Saturday is spent on the water with your instructor.

 The first session will introduce the student to fly fishing theory, rigging a rod, casting, knot tying, and entomology (as it pertains to fly selection).
 The instructor will also hold discussions on equipment and stream etiquette.
-The Saturday on the river will be focused on developing critical techniques in fishing nymphs, dry flies, and streamers.
+The Saturday on the water session will be focused on developing critical techniques in fishing nymphs, dry flies, and streamers.
 Topics also covered are wading safety, trout behavior, entomology, reading the water, playing, landing, and releasing fish.

 All of the necessary gear needed to participate in this class is provided for the students.
 This includes: a rod, reel, waders, boots, a vest or pack for the river loaded with Umpqua leaders, tippet, river tools, a fly box and flies for a successful outing on the river.
 You will need a valid Colorado fishing license to participate in this class.

 You’ll cover everything you will need to be self-sufficient on the stream including:

 - Essential knots for Fly Fishing

 - How to choose your gear and tackle

 - Stream entomology (the science of insects)